-Implementing the ISO 55001 standard, PECB states, can help companies and organizations obtain control over their daily activities, achieve higher returns with their assets, reduce costs and mitigate risk.
-Additionally, establishing the standard raises the bar on performance and effectiveness, and its benefits may be applied to any type of fixed asset in any organization in any industry.
+Implementing the ISO 55001 standard, PECB states, can help companies and organizations control their daily activities, achieve higher returns with their assets, reduce costs and mitigate risk.
+Additionally, establishing the standard raises the bar on performance and effectiveness, and its benefits apply to any fixed asset in any organization in any industry.

 The benefits of an asset management system include everything mentioned above, plus:

 - The ability to track and manage an asset’s entire lifecycle, from initial acquisition to periodic maintenance to phase-out from inventory

 - Improved compliance through accurate and comprehensive recordkeeping and easy-to-compile reports

 - The ability to monitor asset use and make improvements if necessary

 - The ability to keep up with preventive maintenance and routine inspections, therefore preventing expensive repairs and security risks from poorly maintained equipment